 When selecting a tree species, think about how large the tree will grow over its lifetime and if your yard has the right sunlight, space and soil conditions to thrive.
 In particular, consider:

 - Available space.
 Be sure that there is enough space for tree branches and roots to grow.
-Trees should be planted 10 feet away from water, sewer and gas lines.
+Trees should be planted 5 feet away from underground water, sewer and gas lines.
 Plant trees at least 10 feet away from utility pole, 20 feet away from streetlights, and 7.5 feet away from your driveway.
 Additionally, you should plant the tree at least 15-20 feet away from your house or other structures.

 - Tree size at maturity.
 The larger your tree is, the greater the benefits it can provide.
 However, before you plant a large tree you should be sure you have enough space for it.
 Trees planted under power lines should be less than 25’ tall at maturity.
 Check out SDOT's small tree list for species ideas.

 - Utilities.
 In addition to powerlines, trees should be planted at least 5 ft. from underground utility lines, 10 ft. from power poles, 20 ft. from street lights or other trees, and 30 ft. from a corner curb.
 To locate your underground utilities, be sure to call 811 to submit a dig ticket at least two days before you plan to dig.

 - Evergreen or deciduous.
 Evergreen trees, which hold their leaves year-round, trap far more stormwater runoff than do deciduous trees, helping keep our waterways clean.
 Evergreen trees also add year-round interest to your yard.
 When it's appropriate, consider planting an evergreen tree.

 - Street tree permits.
 If your new tree will be in the planting strip or right of way, you need a permit from SDOT.
 You can obtain a permit by calling (206) 684-TREE or clicking here.
 If you want help with the permitting process, consider participating in Trees for Neighborhoods.